 Autonomous Model Training Platform: Picovoice Console

 Building speech models was previously a cumbersome, time-consuming, and expensive undertaking.
 The process often involved large-scale data gathering, bespoke model training, and testing.
 This required many weeks and significant cost as it involves humans in the loop.

-The power of the Picovoice transfer learning technology is combined with our scalable web platform: Picovoice Console.
-With the Console you can simply type in the wake phrase, click a button to train a model for it, and have a downloadable result, within hours.
+The power of the Picovoice transfer learning technology is combined with our scalable web platform: Picovoice Console .
+With the Console you can simply type in the wake phrase, click a button to train a model for it and have a downloadable result instantly.
+Before training a model, you can check our tips for choosing a wake word here.
 The trained model—evidenced by our open-source benchmark—provides significantly higher accuracy compared to alternatives requiring manual labor.